paithiov909/rjavacmecab/README.md

 MIT license.

-This software includes the works that are distributed in Public Domain and new BSD License.
+This software includes the works that are distributed in Public Domain and New BSD License.
 See https://github.com/takscape/cmecab-java/blob/master/README.txt for more details.